 I look at a host of things when determining whether we should carry a salt in our store, with the ultimate goal of understandings each salt’s suitability for eating.
 After a salt has won us over with its flavor, beauty, and behavior on food, we look deeper.
 For many salts we obtain a spectral analysis.
 Here we keep an eye out for positive things like levels of magnesium, and negative things like levels of mercury and lead.
 While heavy metals are very rarely present in levels sufficient for concern–often the levels are the same or lower than in natural rock salts, which predate man by several hundred million years–they can be indicators of a polluted environment.

 But there are other things that are more important than a chemical analysis.
 Serious saltmakers are far more demanding than any technical specification can possibly reflect.
-As fierce guardians of the ecology in which they practice their trade, artisan saltmakers have a deep and nuanced understanding of the dynamics behind the creation of their salt.
+As fierce guardians of the ecology in which they practice their trade, traditional saltmakers have a deep and nuanced understanding of the dynamics behind the creation of their salt.
 No amount of testing has saved Americans from contaminated eggs, produce, and meat because contaminants are part of the very mechanism of industrial food manufacturing—it’s just a matter of minimizing this contamination.
 Artisans practice outside of this logic, with criteria for quality organized around the principles of expert knowledge, hand labor, ecological stewardship, and economic sustainability.
 Such wholesomeness is at the heart of good salt, and I guess that insofar as its meets these standards, it is “pure.”
 This logic might be applied not just to salt, but to all food.

 2. Regarding the contamination of salts from natural environmental things like birds and bugs: